alibaba/BizCharts/doc_en/api/dataset.md

 ### DataSet.getTransform(name)

-Returns the transform for the specified name string
+Returns the transform for the specified name string.

 | parameter | type | required |
 | ---- | ---- | ---- |